LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 Cold Wallets vs Hardware Wallets: Why it Matters

-Hardware wallets are secure from online hacks, but they can’t stop you from interacting with malicious smart contracts, liaising with bad actors or falling for social engineering scams.
+Hardware wallets are secure from online hacks, but they can’t stop you from interacting with malicious smart contracts, liaising with bad actors, or falling for social engineering scams.
 To explain, every time you sign a blockchain transaction, you’re accepting its terms and conditions.
 Thus, if you sign a malicious smart contract with an address containing valuable crypto and tokens, there’s not much you can do.
 The hacker may be able to drain your funds.

-Of course, there are a number of reasons you can end up signing something you shouldn’t have.
+Of course, there are several reasons you can end up signing something you shouldn’t have.
 For example, not all smart contract details can be fully displayed to users on a hardware wallet.
 In this case, you’re forced to agree to the interaction based on trust, rather than full knowledge of the contract conditions.
 Then even if you can see the contract details, not everyone knows what to look for either.
 If you want to be sure of what you’re signing, check out the Ledger Academy guide on smart contract functions.

 Although there are several tools to help, signing smart contracts is unavoidable for Web3 users and even the most experienced Web3 user makes mistakes.
 So, staying secure is not just about keeping your keys offline, but also taking measures to ensure your exposure is minimized if/when you ever make the wrong call.
 Generating a “cold wallet” account on your Ledger device, and only using other accounts to sign approvals, will ensure that you keep your valuable assets safe.